kaanaksit/odak/docs/course/index.md

       year = {2024}
     }
     ```
-    For plain text citation: `Kaan Akşit, "Computational Light Course", 2024.`
+    For plain text citation: `Kaan Akşit and Henry Kam, "Computational Light Course", 2024.`

 ## Team